AugustDG/Unity-Utilities/README.md

 - `Destroy` &rarr; More elegant way of writing _Destroy(gameObject)_.
 - `DestroyImmediate` &rarr; More elegant way of writing _DestroyImmediate(gameObject)_.

+### MonoBehaviour

+- `Log` &rarr; Logs a message to the console with the object's name.
+- `LogWarning` &rarr; Logs a warning to the console with the object's name.
+- `LogError` &rarr; Logs an error to the console with the object's name.

 ### Miscelleanous

 - `Flip` &rarr; Flips a 2-big float array, so that the values swap indexes.

 ## Changelog

+### v0.4.2

+- Made `CustomBehaviour` logging methods public.

 ### v0.4.1